-Marie plays with several early music ensembles in Denmark including Concerto Copenhagen, Camerata Øresund, Copenhagen Soloists.
+Marie is a versatile musician performing on both historical and modern instruments.
+She works with several early music ensembles in Denmark including Concerto Copenhagen, Camerata Øresund, Copenhagen Soloists.
 She is a passionate and active chamber musician playing with among others Ensemble Rost and Biedermeier Trio.

 Marie studied viola with Françoise Gnéri, and chamber music with Michel Moraguès in Conservatoire National de Région de Rueil-Malmaison, Paris.
 Following which, she studied viola with Geneviève Strosser, and chamber music with Anton Kernjak at the Music Academy of Basel, Switzerland.
 Here she developed her interest in early music and took a part of her studies at the Schola Cantorum Basiliensis with David Plantier.
 She completed a Master of Arts in Musical Performance in 2011.